LLNL/magpie/README.md

 1) Submit a Magpie batch script to allocate nodes on a cluster using your HPC scheduler/resource manager.
-Slurm, Slurm+mpirun, Moab+Slurm, Moab+Torque and LSF+mpirun are currently supported.
+Slurm, Slurm+mpirun, Moab+Slurm, Moab+Torque, LSF+mpirun, and Flux are currently supported.

 2) The batch script will create configuration files for all appropriate projects (Hadoop, Spark, etc.)  The configuration files